PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - Default `ASA Details` tab is selected.
 - Current ASA details is shown in the `ASA Details` tab. `Historical` ASA details is shown in the `History` tab.
 - Columns for `History` tab
-  - Execution Date
+  - Effective Date
-    - It shows the Execution Date of the Historical Version.
-For e.g. Suppose Individual `I1` has one ASA version and its execution date is `Jan 1, 2021`.
-Now user amend that version and add a new version whose execution date is `Mar 3, 2023`.
+    - It shows the Effective Date of the Historical Version.
+For e.g. Suppose Individual `I1` has one ASA version and its Effective date is `Jan 1, 2021`.
+Now user amend that version and add a new version whose Effective date is `Mar 3, 2023`.
 So in this case, the first version will be moved to the History tab.
-So in the history tab, the `Execution Date` column shows `Jan 1, 2021` and the `End Date` column shows `Mar 2, 2023`.
+So in the history tab, the `Effective Date` column shows `Jan 1, 2021` and the `End Date` column shows `Mar 2, 2023`.
   - End Date
-    - It shows the `{Execution date of added new version - 1}`.
+    - It shows the `{Effective date of added new version - 1}`.
   - Type of Agreement
     - It shows type.
   - Version
     - It shows version
-- Records are shown in the descending order of the `Execution Date`.
+- Records are shown in the descending order of the `Effective Date`.
 (Latest records will be shown at top)

 #### UI Rule
 - [Mockup of ASA details tab](https://drive.google.com/file/d/1ZwCmy0XWX9ytGqghzF40L2rXbFY3Fnee/view?usp=sharing)